MergeCommits/current-year-web-tech-stack/README.md

 - Additional ESLint plugins/settings for React and Typescript.
 - Additional Prettier plugins for package.json, sorting imports, sorting tailwind and .env files.
 - tsconfig has just about every strict flag enabled.
-- The `baseURL` parameter is set to the src directory in the tsconfig.
-Removes the need to write `../../components` or `src/components` when importing files and simply write `components` instead. `eslint-plugin-no-relative-import-paths` was also added to enforce this.
 - [`verbatimModuleSyntax`](https://www.typescriptlang.org/tsconfig#verbatimModuleSyntax) is enabled in the tsconfig.

 # Hosting recommendations